 When you first put a septic tank system into the ground, your installation team will do their best to pack the dirt and earth down to keep your tank from shifting too much.
 But over time, the ground around your tank can shift.
 In many cases, these shifts are so minor that you don’t notice them, but your tank does.
 Even small shifts can put pressure on your septic tank.
 This can lead to cracks and fractures to appear in the tank or in the tubes connected to it.
 These cracks can cause backups and clogs or can let groundwater into the tank, keeping it from breaking down the solid waste in the tank.

 Your septic tank is particular about what it can take, filter, and break down.
 You can’t just flush anything down there, and indeed, there are some things you should flat out avoid putting down your drain.
 Non-biodegradable items are washed into your septic system and then never break down or leave.
 The result is that your septic tank fills up much faster than usual and requires more frequent pumping, which can quickly become a costly affair.

-A Lack Of Maintenance
+A Lack of Maintenance

-In general, you can avoid all of the problems we’ve listed in this blog and our last one by simply having your septic tank serviced on a regular basis.
+In general, you can avoid all of the problems we’ve listed in this blog and our last one by simply having your septic tank pumped on a regular basis.
 A service provider can inspect your system for any issues and problems, make recommendations as to when you need your next pump, and if you might benefit from the installation of a new septic system.